 EFSP funds, which are distributed through a competitive application process, are used to provide served meals or emergency groceries, lodging in shelters or hotels, and emergency rent and mortgage assistance, foreclosure prevention and utility assistance.

-For Phase 34, the most recent phase for which federal grant funds have been made available, United Way made possible the investment of $498,315 in New Haven County programs that serve individuals and families in the towns of Ansonia, Beacon Falls, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Madison, Meriden, Middlebury, Milford, Naugatuck, New Haven, North Branford, North Haven, Orange, Oxford, Prospect, Seymour, Southbury, Wallingford, Waterbury, West Haven, Wolcott, and Woodbridge.
+For Phase 34, (application found here) the most recent phase for which federal grant funds have been made available, United Way made possible the investment of $498,315 in New Haven County programs that serve individuals and families in the towns of Ansonia, Beacon Falls, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Madison, Meriden, Middlebury, Milford, Naugatuck, New Haven, North Branford, North Haven, Orange, Oxford, Prospect, Seymour, Southbury, Wallingford, Waterbury, West Haven, Wolcott, and Woodbridge.
 Greater New Haven Emergency Food and Shelter Program investments totaled $241,234.29.

 United Way of Greater New Haven will administer $498,315 in federal funds under the Emergency Food and Shelter National Board Program (EFSP) for fiscal year 2016-2017 (Phase 34), through a competitive application process for New Haven County nonprofits, faith-based, and government agencies is accepting proposals for emergency services program funding.